Early | June 17th, 2020 | $25

 This competition is open to both short films and short scripts of all genres.

 Roadmap Writers is a leader in screenwriting education and training taught by working industry executives & literary representatives.
-In just four years, Roadmap has helped 130 writers get signed to representation with agents and managers!
+In just four years, Roadmap has helped more than 160 writers get signed to representation with agents and managers!
 Through our educational programs and competitions, Roadmap has directly helped writers get signed to companies including CAA, APA, Gersh, 3 Arts, Circle of Confusion, Gotham Group, Zero Gravity, Good Fear, Echo Lake Entertainment, and many more!

 In addition to a killer roster of industry judges, our shorts competition also features two exciting partnerships that will create amazing opportunities for writers...